tacticdemonic/sb-logger-extension/GITHUB_SETUP.md

 1. Go to your GitHub repo
 2. Click "Releases" → "Create a new release"
 3. Tag: `v1.0.0`
-4. Title: `SB Logger v1.0.0 - Initial Release`
+4. Title: `Surebet Helper v1.0.0 - Initial Release`
 5. Attach a ZIP file of the extension for easy download
 6. Publish release